bigeasy/planarity/diary.md

 Euler's formula states that if a finite, connected, planar graph is drawn in the plane without any edge intersections, and v is the number of vertices, e is the number of edges and f is the number of faces (regions bounded by edges, including the outer, infinitely large region), then:

 v − e + f = 2.

+convexity:
+A plane graph is said to be convex if all of its faces (including the outer face) are convex polygons.
+A planar graph may be drawn convexly if and only if it is a subdivision of a 3-vertex-connected planar graph.